Wrapping up the PKM Workshop

 “Visualization gives us a chance to ask ourselves questions about our knowledge-sharing, cooperation and collaboration practices.” < using kumu.io helps me to map my network and to do so #PKMastery”

 Next step is to analyze my network with the basics of social network analysis, that we learn in the second key learning of this workshop about communities, especially communities of pratice.
 This part on communities also enables me to revisit my usages of Twitter as there are insights, questions and resources to dive into.
 As I tweeted:

 “Twitter is also for me a place where it clearly pays off to be generous: The more you share what others have done, the more they share your work and the more people get involved.” — @patrikbergman #PKMastery

-I have joined three online communities in which I participate.
+I have joined few global communities in which I participate actively.

 21st Century Explorers

 I have explored the possibilities with Antacara Frontiers as I met in person in Paris the founder last year, and have continued conversations over time.
 I was recently invited to join the 21st Century Explorers: a learning community guided by Jillian Reilly from Antacara Frontiers, and enabled by Connectle.
 As shared by Jillian on the overview of our global learning community:

 “Gathering 21st Century Explorers from across the globe.